Trustlink-APIM/chips/docs/3-TPN-Authentication-and-Authorization/70-CHIPS-Account-OTPs.md

 tags: [Security]
 ---

-# OTPs for the CHIPS Authentication
+# OTPs for the Authentication

-In the CHIPS ecosystem OTPs serves
+In the TPN ecosystem OTPs serves

 - to validate the mobile number or email address for a CHIPS account holder during onboarding.
 - enable PIN resets, if forgotten or on initial account creation.